Second-Order Asymptotics of Two-Sample Tests: Asymptotics of Divergence Tests with Invariant Divergences

 \section{Asymptotics of Divergence Tests\\ with Invariant Divergences}

-In this section, we discuss the divergence test $\mc_{n}^{D}(r)$ for the class of invariant divergences, as defined in Definition~\ref{invariancediv}.
-As mentioned above, many well-known divergences, including $f$-divergences and Renyi divergences, belong to the class of invariant divergences.
+In this section, we discuss the divergence test $\mc_{n}^{D}$ for the class of invariant divergences, as defined in Definition~\ref{invariancediv}.
+As mentioned above, many well-known divergences, including the $f$-divergences and the Renyi divergence, belong to this class.
 In particular, the JS divergence is an invariant divergence with constant $\eta=\frac{1}{8}$.
-The second-order asymptotics of the divergence test $\mc_{n}^{D}(r)$ with invariant divergences is characterized in the following theorem.
+The second-order asymptotics of such test is characterized in the following theorem.

 \begin{theorem} Consider the two-sample testing problem described in Section~\ref{sec:setting}.
 Let $D$ be an invariant divergence, as defined in Definition~\ref{invariancediv}.
-Then, the divergence test $\textsf{T}_n^{D}(r)$ satisfies
+Then, the divergence test $\textsf{T}_n^{D}$ satisfies

 where $P^{*}$ is given in \eqref{eq:min_Bhatt1_2} and $ \mathsf{Q}^{-1}_{\chi^{2}_{k-1}}(\cdot)$ denotes the inverse of the tail probability of the chi-square distribution $\chi^{2}_{k-1}$ with $k-1$ degrees of freedom. \end{theorem} \begin{IEEEproof} For an outline of the proof, see Section~\ref{sub:outline}.
 A full proof is given in Appendix~\ref{sec:proof}. \end{IEEEproof}